mkosowsk/GIPs/GIPS/GIP-implement_scss_compiling.md

 ## Test Cases

-0. Build process that leverages SCSS to consolidate styling across the app
+0. Build process that leverages Sass or LESS to consolidate styling across the app
 1. Preserve all current functionality (do no harm)

 ## Implementation